 Here's a quick-start guide to socializing puppies and overcoming shyness in dogs:

-Thanks to these tips, Howard is a very well-socialized dog.
-We even have a running joke that he thinks he's famous because everyone seems to know him already!
-He runs up to complete strangers on the beach, begging the question: "Excuse me!
-Have you heard of me before?
-You must have seen me somewhere before - otherwise, how do you know me?"
+Thanks to this socialization, Howard is a very friendly dog.
+We even have a running joke that he thinks he's famous because he frequently runs up to strangers to ask if they know him.

-Naturally, this developed into a Flash animation video of Howard Woofington Moon in Concert.
+Naturally, this developed into an animated video of Howard Woofington Moon in Concert.

 Shy dogs are fearful of almost anyone new and/or dominant in their behavior.
 Their genetic instinct, along with their early experiences as a puppy, creates an automatic stress reaction.
 It's your job to give them lots of new, positive experiences with all kinds of people and wean that behavior out of them.

-When socializing Shelties as adults, follow the same advice as socializing puppies, but with a few key differences:
+When socializing Shelties over four months old, follow the same advice as socializing puppies, but with a few key differences:

-Piper is now much calmer with new people coming into the house, and clearly enjoys when we have lots of people round, so long as they are all friendly to him!
-He is really good with some kids but unfortunately there are still some that send him fleeing.
-Repeat exposure with a positive result is what's needed to reassure him children are ok.
+Although he is the first to give alarm-barks, Piper is now used to people coming into the house, and after a while enjoys when we have lots of people round.
+He is really good with some kids but unfortunately there are still some that send him fleeing into the corner because of their loud noises and unpredictability.
+Repeat exposure with a positive result is what's needed to reassure shy Shelties that children are ok.

-Remember that around their trusted owners, shy dogs can act just the same as confident dogs - showing just how comfortable they feel around you.
-And if they can feel this relaxed with you, then they can feel this relaxed around anyone, given time.
+Remember that around their trusted owners, shy dogs can act just the same as confident dogs.
+This shows just how comfortable they feel around you.
+And if they can feel this relaxed with you, then they can feel this relaxed around anyone, given time and encouragement.